-There are no increases in assessments for FY 2010/11.
-Staff recommends that Council schedule the protest hearing for June 22, 2010 at 6:30 p.m. in the Council Chamber, located at 11300 Stanford Avenue, Garden Grove, California.
+The proposed assessment reflects no increase from the current year and remains at \$19.92 per linear-foot, which is equivalent to a \$498 levy for the typical 25-foot storefront on Main Street.
+Assessment revenue for FY 2011/12 will total \$26,700.
+In order for the FY 2011/12 assessments to be made, the attached resolution and Engineer's Report must have City Council approval and be submitted to the County Auditor no later than August 9, 2011.
+Should this deadline not be met, the assessment will not take place and the MSAD reserves will be eliminated in 2011.
+This resolution will set the process in motion to declare the intention to levy and collect assessments for maintenance of the improvements on Main Street for the FY 2011/12 and to accept the Engineer's Report.
+In addition, this will set a protest hearing for June 28, 2011, at 6:30 p.m. in the Council Chamber, located at 11300 Stanford Avenue, Garden Grove, California.
 Any interested person may file a written protest with the City Clerk.
 Protests must be delivered to the City Clerk prior to the conclusion of the hearing.
 In addition, all interested persons will have the opportunity to speak at the hearing.
-Notices will be distributed not less than ten days prior to the date of set for the hearing.
+Notices will be distributed not less than 10 days prior to the date of the hearing.